akeneo-labs/ExcelConnectorBundle/Resources/doc/Channels-tab.rst

 Channel locales
 ---------------

-List here the comma-separated locales that compose your channel.
+List here the comma-separated locales that compose your channel like this:

+	en_US, fr_FR, es_ES

 Channel currencies
 ------------------

-List here the comma-separated locales that compose your currencies.
+List here the comma-separated locales that compose your currencies like this:

+	EUR, USD, GBP

 Category tree
 -------------